Skip to main content

 Come celebrate with us!

 Rutherford County’s Earth Day Celebration aims to educate and mobilize our community into action.
-This year’s theme, “Our Power, Our Planet,” highlights the importance of harnessing clean energy to build a sustainable future.
+This year’s theme, “Our Power, Our Planet,” highlighted the importance of harnessing clean energy to build a sustainable future.
 The event aims to educate and inspire the community to reduce reliance on fossil fuels and promote clean energy solutions.
 It also emphasizes the collective “power” of individuals and communities to make a positive impact on the planet.

 Every individual can contribute to environmental conservation and sustainability efforts.
 By coming together as a community, we can harness our collective power to protect and preserve our planet for future generations.For more information, you can follow our Facebook page to get the latest information leading up to Earth Day: https://www.facebook.com/RCEarthDay.